 If you have mild swelling but no cyst or if you have a cyst that is soft, apply warm compresses.
 That may be all you need to relieve the blockage and help to fight infection.
 Over-the-counter pain relievers and anti-inflammatory drugs such as ibuprofen (Advil, Motrin and other brand names) may help to relieve pain and calm inflammation.

 If the cyst turns into a larger abscess with pus, it must be drained.
 This procedure can be done in a doctor's office.
 The area is numbed with a spray or small-needle injection.
 Using a scalpel, the doctor makes a small incision in the cyst, which releases the pus.
 The release of pressure leads to immediate pain relief.
 With a larger abscess, a temporary drain or packing gauze may be placed inside the healing cyst.

 You may need to take antibiotics if infection spreads to the surrounding skin and genital area.
 Sometimes, cyst infections continue to return.
 To prevent repeat infections, you may need a minor surgical procedure that can be done in the doctor's office.

 If you feel an area of tenderness around the opening of the vagina and it doesn't respond to warm compresses, or it becomes larger or more painful, make an appointment to see a health care professional.
 Also call a health care professional if you have a lump or tender area near the vagina, and you develop a fever.

 The chance is good that this problem will clear up quickly.
 A Bartholin's gland cyst may respond to warm compresses alone within a few days.
 When an abscess forms that requires an incision, healing may take a few days to weeks, depending on the size of the abscess.
-Recurring cysts and abscesses treated with a catheter or marsupialization may take longer to heal.
+Recurring cysts and abscesses treated with an office surgical procedure may take longer to heal.
 These procedures, however, are highly effective at preventing infections from coming back.

 National Women's Health Information Center (NWHIC)